 The dream of freelancing is awesome.
 You become your own boss, you spend all day sipping lattes in charming cafes, take business calls in your pajamas, start your day at whatever time you want, you're never late for work, and you don't have to ask anyone for permission to take a holiday.
 Simply put, you are the master of your domain and can do whatever you want.

 As a result, it's no surprise that freelancers account for almost a third of the working-age population in the EU and the USA.
 On top of that, we're seeing a new movement taking place that reshapes the way in which people earn their money even further - the gig economy.
 This form of work is based on people taking on multiple smaller jobs instead of having one employer.
-As more people are looking to become more independent and choose their own projects, it makes sense that employment in the gig economy is actually growing at a much faster rate than traditional labor.
+As more people are looking to become more independent and choose their own projects, it makes sense that employment in thegig economy is actually growing at a much faster rate than traditional labor.
 Clearly, freelancers are going to take over the world!
 Well maybe not, but they'll keep challenging traditional labor in the future.

 However, once you actually become a freelancer and a couple of months go by, the "honeymoon phase" eventually comes to an end.
-At this point, you'll start noticing some of the downsides of freelancing: Loneliness can creep in, productivity levels may decline, personal care might regress, and finding the motivation to work can become a formidable challenge.
+At this point, you'll start noticing some of the downsides of freelancing: loneliness can creep in, productivity levels may decline, personal care might regress, and finding the motivation to work can become a formidable challenge.

 Luckily, there is a perfect solution to get the best of both worlds - coworking!
 In fact, coworking doesn't just help you to make your business run better, it can also improve your quality of life.
-That's probably why coworking has become so popular all over the world and why new shared workspaces are popping up in your city.
+That's probably why coworking spaces have become so popular all over the world and why new shared workspaces are popping up in your city.

 So let's take a look at exactly how coworking helps raise the quality of life of freelance professionals.